rivimey/tempmon/README.md

 are many sources), and if present it will show the current readings.

-The whole unit is connected to the host PC using the USB serial port, which appears on a Linux host at least as /dev/ttyACM?.
+The whole unit is connected to the host PC using the USB serial port, which appears on a Linux host, at least, as /dev/ttyACM?.
+Consider using the device links under /dev/serial/by-id/

 # Firmware